 He just cares different, for the most part.
 In fact when men are under pressure or unsure of something, the last thing they want to do is rush to talk about it.

-So when talking money, remember consider where he is it, how he sees things from his vantage point as a provider.
+So when talking money, remember consider where he is it, how he sees things from his point as a provider.

 Question – How do you make money-sense in your marriage?
 Please share your tips and thoughts in Comments.

 Are you vexed because your husband won’t change?
 Wondering how to positively influence his life?
 My book Blues to Bliss: Creating Your Happily Ever After in the Early Years might help!
 I wrote it with the newlywed wife in mind.
 If you are imperfect girl married to an imperfect guy, this book is for you.
 Check it out Amazon I Nook I PDF